Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 • The faculty member is placed on disability leave without pay and shall receive normal Workers’ Compensation benefits if the faculty member has exhausted all accrued leave in accordance with paragraph (1), above, or the faculty member elects not to use accrued leave.

-If, at the end of the leave period, the faculty member is unable to return to work and perform assigned duties, the President or representative should advise the faculty member, as appropriate, of the Florida Retirement System’s disability provisions and application process, and may, based upon a current medical certification by a licensed physician, and taking the University’s needs into account:
+If, at the end of the conclusion of the Workers’ Compensation claim, the faculty member is unable to return to work and perform assigned duties, the President or representative should advise the faculty member, as appropriate, of the Florida Retirement System’s disability provisions and application process, and may, based upon a current medical certification by a licensed physician, and taking the University’s needs into account:

 • offer the faculty member part-time employment;